Westfield School, Newcastle upon Tyne: Uniform

 As a Round Square school, Westfield frequently participates in exchange programmes and service projects with other member schools.
 Girls from most Senior year groups have the opportunity to visit other Round Square schools.
 There are also opportunities for younger students to participate in Junior Round Square conferences aimed specifically at their own age groups and usually held in the UK or Europe.
 Most recently, Westfield hosted a Junior Adventure conference in June 2024 with attendance from12 schools from 9 countries, 4 continents and across 11 time zones.

-Westfield School is non-academically selective and acknowledges that all girls can achieve highly in the right conditions.
-A vibrant and active Stretch and Challenge programme runs that encourages pupils to be involved in activities outside the core curriculum.
-Challenge days are held at least termly to encourage teamwork and leadership development; public speaking and problem solving; learning how to fail and bounce back – all crucial skills for future education and employment.
+Westfield School is non-academically selective.
+The school operates a Stretch and Challenge programme that provides opportunities for pupils to participate in activities beyond the core curriculum.
+Challenge days are held at least once each term and include activities focused on teamwork, leadership, public speaking, problem-solving, and responding to setbacks.

 Westfield has a BYOD policy and is a Microsoft school.
 Much of the teaching in Senior House is blended with resources and assignments stored on teams.